-The Congressman cares deeply about hearing the diverse perspectives and feedback from his constituents: he held over 100 town halls in 2018.
+The Congressman cares deeply about hearing the diverse perspectives and feedback from his constituents: he held over 100 town halls during his first full year in office.
 Utah’s third district is the youngest in the country, with an average age of 26 years old.
-John is also sensitive to the many constituents that live in rural Utah, and has focused on legislation that can fit needs of both demographics such as student loans, rural broadband access, and more.
+John is also sensitive to the many constituents that live in rural Utah and has focused on legislation that can fit needs of both demographics.

 Prior to coming to Washington, John was the 45th mayor of Provo City, serving two terms.
-Known for his personal approach to city government, Mayor Curtis prioritized his outreach to residents of Provo by utilizing various channels including his popular blog.
 He was named the #1 Top Elected Official on Social Media 2015 by the Government Social Media group and has been recognized by Forbes for his commitment to citizen engagement.
-Curtis was re-elected for a second four-year term as mayor in 2013 with 86.49% of the vote.
 As mayor, he averaged an approval rating of 93%.

 Before becoming mayor, John was a small business owner in Provo, working with his partners to build their business “Action Target,” where he led sales and operations strategy.

-Congressman Curtis and his wife Sue have six children, seven grandchildren.
-He maintains a fluency in Mandarin Chinese and a closet full of stately socks.
+Congressman Curtis and his wife Sue have six children and eleven grandchildren.
+He loves to hike and waterski, practice his Mandarin Chinese and maintains a closet full of stately socks.